weiyafei-add/weiyafei-add/README.md

 ## Hi there 👋
-I'm YaFei, there are something I want to share with you guys and want to write something🤔.
+I'm YaFei, welcome to my blog, I wrote posts there to record life and left tracks to let me back to think.

-Became a front-end developer after spent a lot of time to learn by myself.
-Now I still working on and strengthening it🌱.
+So exciting to learn English that I have been spending more time to do.

-In my spare time, I have been learning English for two years hoping to find a miraculous remote job in the future🔭.
+Keep learning is my proverb now and always.